 Water, plumbing and bathroom fittings

-Repair category N/A
+Repair category 1

 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
 No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
 Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
-The cold water rising main was not fully inspectable.

-Heating and hot water
+Heating and hot wa ter

-Repair category 1
+Repair category 2

-Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+Notes The central heating boiler is of a type last manufactured in 2002.
+Future upgrading will be required, and a precautionary check of the system should be made by a registered heating contractor before purchase.
+It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.